 At "The Yabba", Grant encounters several of the locals including a policeman, Jock Crawford (Chips Rafferty), who encourages Grant to consume repeated glasses of beer before introducing him to the local obsession with the gambling game of two-up.
 Hoping to win enough money to pay off his tertiary education and escape the outback, Grant at first has a winning streak playing two-up but then loses all his cash.
 Unable now to leave "The Yabba", Grant finds himself dependent on the charity of bullying strangers while being drawn into the crude and hard-drinking lifestyle of the town's residents.
 In particular, Grant's drawn to Doc Tydon (Donald Pleasence), a disgraced Sydney doctor with an unnerving personality.

 - The Alcoholic: Everybody.

 - Ambiguously Bi: Doc Tydon.
 He and John have an Almost Kiss while drunk.

-- Bittersweet Ending: John Grant finally manages to get out of the Yabba, and makes peace with Doc, but not before being corrupted by the town, and implied to have become an alcoholic by the end.
+- Bittersweet Ending: Grant finally manages to get out of the Yabba, and makes peace with Doc, but not before being corrupted by the town, and implied to have become an alcoholic by the end.

 - Break the Haughty: A film-length example.

 - Driven to Suicide: Grant by the end.
 He fails, though.

-- He Who Fights Monsters: There's no fighting, and there's no monsters, but Grant gradually starts adopting the locals' habits, despite his opinion that they're beneath him.
+- He Who Fights Monsters: Grant gradually starts adopting the locals' habits, despite his opinion that they're beneath him.

 - Only Sane Man: John Grant, at first.